Gordon888/Estate_Property/README.md

 Home Sweet Home

-"Estate" is a website designed with HTML, CSS, and Bootstrap highlight beautiful properties around the world.
+"Estate" is a website designed with:
+- HTML
+- CSS
+- Bootstrap
+- Media Query